epfl-ada/ada-2022-project-brian/README.md

 ### Analysis of beer attributes

 The data provided by one of the beer reviews website offers individual ratings for each of the following beer attribute: appearance, aroma, palate, taste.
-What we want to do here is to analyse if any of these attributes has a particularly stronger influence over the overall rating of the beer, and whether it varies over beer style or country.
+What we want to do here is to analyse if any of these attributes has a particularly stronger influence over the rating of the beer, and whether it varies over beer style or country.
+Here we must differentiate the overall rating which for the two dataset is the calculated based on the different attribute rating and the finale rating which is a rating of the beer provided by the user independently from all the other attributes rating.
+This why it is intersting to investigate the relation between the attribute rating and the final rating.

-In the exploratory analysis provided in the notebook, a preliminary paired t-test was made for each attribute and final rating, for a sample the ratings available in the dataset.
-We can see that no trend exists for the general case (i.e. comparing all the beer styles and ratings).
-Throughout this project, this analysis will be extended with other statistical tests, to emcompass i) all the data from the ratings provided, ii) analysis over a beer style basis, to check if any of the beer attributes is more relevant in each case and iii) analysis according the country/region of origin of the reviewer, to check if there are any preferences which change accordingly.
+In the notebook linear regression was made where teh four attributes are the features and the final rating is the outcome.
+We can see that a correlation exists for the general case (i.e. comparing all the beer styles and ratings).
+Analysis over a beer style basis also show a correlation and we can divide beer style to diffrent group.
+Finally analysis according the country/region of origin of the reviewer show a correlation and some insight was made concerning particular country.

+Indeed by analysing the coefficient of the regression anylsis of each attributes (i.e, beer attributes) and ploting it we can gain some insight regarding the impact of this correlation.

 ### Recommendation system